MeetPatel969/PrakrutiAnalyzerApp/README.md

 - Class - 7D

 ## Description:
 The Prakruti Analyzer App is a desktop application built using React that helps users determine their Ayurvedic body type (dosha).
-Through a multiple-choice quiz based on Ayurvedic principles, the app calculates users' dominant doshas — Vata, Pitta, and Kapha — and presents personalized results.
+Through a multiple-choice quiz based on Ayurvedic principles, the app calculates user's dominant doshas — Vata, Pitta, and Kapha — and presents personalized results.

 ## Installation steps: